panzixiang/panzixiang.github.io/about.md

 permalink: /about/
 ---

 Hi I'm Sean!
 This is a blog for personal projects and other doodles.
 I'm a graduate of Princeton University (go Tigers!) class of 2016 majoring in mathematics.
-I have since completed a MS in Computer science and Engineering from University of Washington (go Huskies!).
+I have since completed a MS in Computer Science and Engineering from University of Washington (go Huskies!).
 I am interested in natural language processing and computational linguistics and their roles in artificial intelligence and human-computer interaction.

 I take photographs [here](https://www.panzixiang.com/)